KxSystems/docs/docs/ref/accumulators.md

 ## Empty lists

-!!! warning "Progressors can change datatype"
+!!! warning "Accumulators can change datatype"

 In iterating through an empty list **the iterable is not evaluated.**
 The result might not be in the range of the iterable.